 With the name and praises of Allah, the All-Knower, the All-Wise

 The dynamics between Islamic scholars (ulama, s. alim) and the general Muslim public have changed recently in both positive and negative ways.
-In terms of the latter, it has become increasingly difficult to distinguish genuine from pseudo-Islamic scholarship and there has also been greater and sometimes unfair public scrutiny of scholars (based on unrealistic expectations).
+In terms of the latter, it has become increasingly difficult to distinguish genuine from pseudo-Islamic scholarship and there has been greater and sometimes unfair public scrutiny of scholars (based on unrealistic expectations).
 However, some scholars have done themselves no favours by proliferating controversial views and causing public confusion.

 At the heart of these problems is that general Muslims do not know how to recognise legitimate Islamic scholarship or know and understand how to interact with it in a proper manner, and this is what we will explore below.

-Addressing the issue of authority and remit to speak on Islam first, the general public can inform and teach each other the basic and well-known aspects of Islam, but anything beyond is the realm of the scholars to detail and they must be referred to here.
+The general public can inform and teach each other the basic and well-known aspects of Islam, but anything beyond is the realm of the scholars to detail and they must be referred to here.

 The public may however convey what they learn from scholars on the more detailed aspects of knowledge to one another as messengers and not teach or debate them amongst themselves.

 Islamic scholarship is determined by three qualities: the requisite knowledge and understanding of the Islamic sciences (Qur’an, Hadith, aqeedah, fiqh, Arabic, et cetera), the minimum level of piety to be taken as a trustworthy guide, and adherence to Ahl al-Sunnah wa al-Jama’at.